SUBSCRIBE TO OUR FREE NEWSLETTER

 The Bob Barker has lost the [factory ship] Nisshin Maru but that was after it was hunted out of the whaling area and this Customs vessel, this government vessel, has kept with the Bob Barker through to Macquarie Island and into Australia's economic zone waters.

-Channel News Asia reports that the Sea Shepherd's ship left Australia and on Wednesday located and was tailing the harpoon ship Yushin Maru No 3.
+Channel News Asia reports that the Sea Shepherd's ship left Australia on Wednesday and located and was tailing the harpoon ship Yushin Maru No. 3.

 "This vessel has armed personnel aboard," Brown said.
 "It is an affront to Australia that it is entering our territorial waters surrounding the World Heritage-listed Macquarie Island, which is part of Tasmania."

-After discovering a support ship for a Japanese whaling fleet in pursuit of environmental activists Australian waters this week, the Australian government filed an official protest with Tokyo demanding the fleet leave its territorial waters in the Southern Ocean.
+After discovering a support ship for a Japanese whaling fleet in pursuit of environmental activists in Australian waters this week, the Australian government filed an official protest with Tokyo demanding the fleet leave its territorial waters in the Southern Ocean.

-After tailing the Sea Shepherd's Bob Barker vessel earlier this week, the Japanese Shonan Maru No 2 entered the country's exclusive economic zone despite warnings "on a number of occasions that vessels associated with its whaling program are not welcome in Australia's Exclusive Economic Zone or Territorial Sea," Australia environment minister Tony Burke said in a statment issued Thursday.
+After tailing the Sea Shepherd's Bob Barker vessel earlier this week, the Japanese Shonan Maru No 2 entered the country's exclusive economic zone despite warnings "on a number of occasions that vessels associated with its whaling program are not welcome in Australia's Exclusive Economic Zone or Territorial Sea," Australia environment minister Tony Burke said in a statement issued Thursday.

 Bob Brown, former Australian Green party leader, who assumed leadership of the Sea Shepherd's anti-whaling campaign from founder Paul Watson earlier this month, told ABC News that "Tokyo has ignored the call from the federal government for this part of the whaling fleet not to enter the zone."